 Founded in 1933

-Annual Revenue: $86.78 billion+
+Annual Revenue: $63.7 billion+

 Number of Employees: 131,000+

-Nissan produces a broad range of vehicles, from compare cars to large SUVs and trucks.
+Nissan produces a broad range of vehicles, from compact cars to large SUVs and trucks.
 It is among the top 10 largest automobile manufacturers in the world and the leading Japanese car brand in China, the United States, Mexico, Canada, the United Kingdom, and Russia.

-Some of its most popular models include Nissan Altima, Nissan Rogue, Nissan Maxima, Nissan Titan, and Nissan Pathfinder.
+Its most popular models include Nissan Altima, Nissan Rogue, Nissan Maxima, Nissan Titan, and Nissan Pathfinder.
 It also sells the Nissan GT-R sports car, Nissan Frontier pickup truck, Nissan Leaf electric car, and many other hybrid models.

 The Nissan Leaf, in particular, is the world’s first mass-produced electric car.
 Released in 2010, it has now become one of the top-selling electric cars worldwide.
 More than 650,000 Leaf units have been sold globally since its launch, just behind the Tesla Model 3.